ZOO-Project/charts/zoo-project-dru/README.md

 ### Global parameters

+See the reference [PostgreSQL chart documentation](https://artifacthub.io/packages/helm/bitnami/postgresql#global-parameters) for other options.

 | Name                                       | Description                                              | Value                    |
 |:-------------------------------------------|:---------------------------------------------------------|:-------------------------|
 | global.postgresql.auth.username            | User that will be used to connect to postgresql database | zoo                      |